MODM Clinical Trials Coordination

 Speakers: External professionals

-TU : REGULATORY AFFAIRS, BPC, PHARMACOVIGILANCE
+TU : REGULATORY AFFAIRS, GCP, PHARMACOVIGILANCE

-Number of ECTS credits = 5 – TU coordinator TU Patrice RAVEL
+Number of ECTS credits = 5 – TU Coordinator TU Patrice RAVEL

-Terms and conditions: 32 hours of lectures + 6 hours of lectures + 3 hours of tutorials
+Terms and Conditions: 32 hours of lectures + 6 hours of lectures + 3 hours of tutorials

 Objectives

-- Mastering Good Clinical Practices—ICH, CTD, FDA, EMEA, ANSM, CPP standardization, etc.
+- Mastering Good Clinical Practices—ICH, CTD, FDA, EMEA, ANSM, CPP standards …

 - Regulatory environment for clinical trials